mko-x/katoolin/README.md

 - back : Go back
 - gohome : Go to the main menu

+# Features
+- bulk imnstall via zero (0) code (may last some time depending on your connection)
+- bulk remove

 ## Warning
 Before updating your base system, ensure to remove all Kali Linux repositories if you want to avoid any kind of update problem.